forseti-security/forseti-security/_docs/quickstarts/scanner/index.md

   1. Run Scanner for your rules file location:

         ```bash
-        $ forseti_scanner --rules RULES_LOCATION
+        $ forseti_scanner --rules RULES_LOCATION --engine_name ENGINE_NAME
         ```

-     1. If you're using a rules file stored locally, the `--rules` flag will correspond to the local path of that rules file.
+     1. If you're using a rules file stored locally, the `RULES_LOCATION` will correspond to the local path of that rules file.

-     1. If you're using a rules file stored in Google Cloud Storage, the `--rules` flag will be something like `gs://my-bucket-name/rules/rules.yaml`.
+     1. If you're using a rules file stored in Google Cloud Storage, the `RULES_LOCATION` will be something like `gs://my-bucket-name/rules/rules.yaml`.

   1. By default, Forseti Scanner saves the CSV output to a temporary location.